 You can also Command/ Control-click to deselect a selected file.
 For example, if you select a file by accident, you can deselect it by Command/ Control-clicking the file name again.

 Images in Web sites typically have a GIF, JPG, or PNG extension.
+DREAMWEAVER FOUNDATIONS box.

 9. Collapse the menus folder.